Shadow dependent phenomenology framework for rotating black hole metric: Conclusion

 The predictive power and phenomenological utility of this methodology were subsequently verified by applying it to three distinct spacetime geometries: the standard Kerr metric, the Kerr-MOG black hole in Scalar-Tensor-Vector Gravity, and the rotating hairy black hole in Horndeski scalar-tensor gravity.
 For the standard Kerr spacetime, the framework serves as the general relativistic baseline, yielding closed-form relations where the weak deflection angle scales inversely with the shadow radius and the Hawking luminosity scales inversely with the square of the shadow radius ($L \propto R_{sh}^{-2}$).
 Applying empirical constraints from the Event Horizon Telescope observations of M87*, the framework efficiently bounds the isotropic lensing profile and confirms the extreme suppression of quantum evaporation for macroscopic supermassive black holes.

-Crucially, extending this methodology to modified gravity regimes reveals distinct, inversely correlated phenomenologies that break the standard degeneracy between bare mass and modified field strengths.
+Extending this methodology to modified gravity regimes provides a definitive mathematical solution to parameter de-generation.
+By systematically breaking the standard degeneracy between bare mass and modified field strengths, we revealed distinct, inversely correlated phenomenologies.
 For a statistically fixed shadow radius $R_{sh}$, the Kerr-MOG spacetime exhibits an enhanced classical weak deflection angle driven by the repulsive vector field parameter $\alpha$, yet simultaneously dictates a fundamental suppression of both the local Hawking temperature and the integrated quantum luminosity.
 In stark contrast, the rotating Horndeski black hole introduces a dynamic scalar field that fundamentally restructures the gravitational potential, generating a unique logarithmic augmentation to the astrometric lensing profile.
 Thermodynamically, the scalar hair parameter $h$ acts to actively scale the horizon temperature, driving the integrated quantum luminosity to deviate by up to $\sim 52\%$ relative to the general relativistic baseline under current EHT symmetry limits.

 By systematically comparing these models, we have demonstrated that the shadow duality framework exposes how different fundamental fields, whether vector or scalar, uniquely fingerprint both the far-field astrometry and the horizon-scale quantum thermodynamics.
-Ultimately, by strictly anchoring theoretical predictions to the measurable shadow radius, this formalism provides a direct, mathematically and computationally efficient avenue for testing the Kerr hypothesis and probing the nature of modified gravity with existing and next-generation very-long-baseline interferometry.
+Ultimately, because this formalism relies on a robust global diffeomorphism that anchors theoretical predictions strictly to the measurable shadow radius, it provides an indispensable operational tool for next-generation very-long-baseline interferometry (VLBI) data analysis, offering a direct and computationally efficient avenue for testing the Kerr hypothesis and probing the nature of modified gravity.